alekmaul/pvsneslib/wiki/Sounds-and-Musics.md

-PVSneslib uses IT files to play musics, it also uses a specific IT file for sound effects.
+PVSneslib uses Impulse Tracker (IT) files to play musics, it also uses a specific IT file for sound effects.

 ## Tools to create IT files